giantswarm/rfc/cluster-app-values-schema/README.md

 }
 ```

-Best practices:

-- Ideally, provide one example.
-- Provide more than one example if you want to highlight that very different values are accepted.
-- Provide no more than five examples

-TODO
+An example can give users easy-to-understand guideance on how to use a property.
+Ideally, examples SHOULD be valid cases, fulfilling the contstraints of the property.

+Multiple examples can be provided.
+Per property, there SHOULD be at least one example.
+Additional examples should only be provided to indicate the range of different values possible.
+There SHOULD NOT be more than five examples per property.

-- We could decide to use the examples for testing purposes, replacing ci-values.yaml and the likes.
+TODO: We could decide to use the examples for testing purposes, replacing ci-values.yaml and the likes.
 In that case, we should make it a MUST requirement.

 ### R7: Constrain values as much as possible {#r7}